-This is the fifth installment in my “SEO How-to” series.
-Previous installments are:
+This post is the fourth installment in my “SEO How-to” series, following:

 Seeding Keyword Research

 The tools for collecting keyword research rely heavily on a seed list — your choice of words that consumers search on.
 A comprehensive list of seeds yields the most data.
 A weak list generates fewer keyword themes and often leads to poor optimization decisions.

 To brainstorm a seed list, start with your site’s navigation.
 An ecommerce site that’s organized in a logical, hierarchical manner will contain navigational options that cover all of its products.
 Your keyword research will tell you whether those products coincide with what people search for.

 List of all of the product categories — copy and paste directly from your menus.
 Then add synonyms and the types and styles of those items.

 For example, a site that prints pictures on mugs, wall art, and greeting cards would include synonyms such as “photos” and “images” as well as popular product attributes such a size, occasion, and style.

 Don’t be afraid to generate a long keyword seed list.
 It may look daunting, but the process of assembling the keywords can go surprisingly quickly once you get started, and the resulting data is pure gold.

 You can also enter the URL for any page in Google Keyword Planner, and it will fetch the relevant keywords.
 Hence, identify pages that rank well for the keywords you need to rank for, and then note those URLs in your seed list.

 Next, push the sets of seed words into the input field of your keyword tool to understand the search demand of each.
 The process is simple and tedious.